rook/rook/design/object-store-user.md

   1. Since the Secret’s ownerReference points to the CephObjectStoreUser, it is automatically deleted, and then Kubernetes removes the automated foreground finalizer on the CephObjectStoreUser.
   1. The CephObjectStoreUser is is garbage collected once the foreground finalizer is removed.

+**Note:**
+The actual S3 user and key-pair credentials are **not** deleted.
+Only the associated Kubernetes resources are deleted.
+Thus, creating _user-1_, deleting _user-1_ and re-creating _user-1_ will fail due to _user-1_ already existing.
+It would be possible, in a later release, to add a retention property to the `CephObjectStoreUser` CRD to control whether or not the underlying S3 resources are physically deleted.

 ### Resource Specs
 _rookObjectUser.yaml_ (user defined):
 ```yaml